Protein-Engineering-Framework/MERGE/README.md

 # Hybrid_Model
 An evolutionary probability-based hybrid model to support protein engineering campaigns

-This repository contains the [source files](/src) to reproduce the results of our manuscript using the form of protein sequence encoding in combination with the hybrid (unsupervised/supervised) prediction presented using a single [protein-fitness dataset as an example](/rl401_yeast) of a low-*N* protein engineering task.
+This repository contains the [source files](/Examples/scripts) to reproduce the results of our manuscript using the form of protein sequence encoding in combination with the hybrid (unsupervised/supervised) prediction presented using two sequence-fitness datasets as examples of a ["low-*N*"](/Examples/example_rl401.ipynb) and a ["substitutional extrapolation"](/Examples/example_pabp.ipynb) protein engineering task.
-To reproduce the results of the example, run the provided [Jupyter Notebook](example.ipynb).
+To reproduce the results of the example, run the provided Jupyter Notebooks.
+The ["substitutional extrapolation"](/Examples/example_pabp.ipynb) notebook also contains commands for preprocessing tasks required to create a hybrid model.